nuuuwan/news_lk3_data/README.md

 *2024-04-23 18:28:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Caution-level-temperature-rises/108-281214) · `en`

-Colombo, April 23 (Daily Mirror) -  The Meteorology Department issued a cautionary warning yesterday about escalating temperatures that may be particularly intense for people across the country except in Matale, Kandy, Nuwara Eliya and Badulla.
+Colombo, April 23 (Daily Mirror) -  The Meteorology Department issued a cautionary warning today about escalating temperatures that may be particularly intense for people across the country except in Matale, Kandy, Nuwara Eliya and Badulla.

 They said the heat index, a measure of how hot it feels to the human body when relative humidity is factored in with the actual air temperature, is anticipated to escalate to levels classified as 'Caution'.